InachisLabs/uart-finder/README.md

 To avoid damaging the target device, avoid or at least measure areas that are close to the MCU / RAM peripherals as they might not tolerate the 3.3V signals from the uart-finder.

-To avoid damaging the uart-finder, use a multimeter to ensure that the target test points are not outputing more than 3.3 V.
+To avoid damaging the uart-finder, use a multimeter to ensure that the target test points are not outputting more than 3.3 V.

 Start with any obvious straight sets of 4 pins or pads on the PCB.
 Look for any unpopulated pads near the edge which may have been used to the development version of the device to manage or attach debug ports.
 Test unlabeled or hidden connectors as well.

 To ensure accuracy:

   - Add 100K-Ohm pull-up resistors on pin 4 and pin 0 of the uart-finder, especially when using long probe wires.
-This will reduce false-postitives from back-propagation and EM cross-talk between the two probe wires.
+This will reduce false-positives from back-propagation and EM cross-talk between the two probe wires.

   - Use probes with highly conductive, sharp tips.
 See BOM for recommended probes.